coderkol95/mlflow-k8s-fargate/README.md

 This project aims to be a MLOPS template for UI friendly deep learning development using Optuna and Pytorch, and deployed easily on a K8s cluster.
 .
 This project demonstrates a MLOps application running on Kubernetes with these features
 * Preprocessed training data is directly taken from AWS S3 path given by user.
-* A artificial neural network trains on the data using [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/).
+* An artificial neural network is trained using [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/).
 * Automatic hyperparameter tuning is done using [Optuna](https://optuna.org/).
 * Lifecycle management of the project is done using [mlFlow](https://mlflow.org/).
 * All the operations are managed through a web app built using Flask, HTML and CSS.